 Below, I’ll lay out some of the research exploring NAC as a possible treatment for five mental health problems.
 Feel free to skip to your condition to learn about it.

 The current treatments for many of these disorders are sub-optimal.
-And most established drugs have many negative studies.
-Yet I couldn’t find anything evidence suggesting that NAC causes negative effects.
+And most established drugs have many negative side effects.
+Yet I couldn’t find any evidence suggesting that NAC causes negative effects.

 Depression and Bipolar Disorder